solsticedhiver/archiso-sb-shim/README.md

 # archiso-sb-shim
 This repo attempts to provide an easy way to create an *Archlinux Live CD/USB ISO* ready to run on a **Secure Boot** enabled system, using the *shim* method with your **own keys**.

-But for this to work, you will need to already have installed your own keys in the **MOK** list with `mokutil`.
+But for this to work, before booting the *CD/USB key*, you will need to already have installed **your own keys** in the EFI firmware via the **MOK** list with `mokutil`.

-Or, if you put your *DER certificate* in the current directory (named `DB.cer`), then it will be included in the *ESP* of the *archiso*, and you will be able to enroll it during the boot of the ISO.
+Or, if you put your *DER certificate* in the current directory (named `DB.cer`), then it will be included in the *ESP* of the *archiso*, and you will be able to enroll it during the first boot of the ISO. and then reboot.

-NOTE: This will not install an archlinux ready to boot with Secure Boot though.
+IMPORTANT NOTE: This will not install an archlinux ready to boot with Secure Boot though.
 You will have to complete the needed steps to make it work, by yourself.
+This means follow the [arch wiki](https://wiki.archlinux.org/index.php/Unified_Extensible_Firmware_Interface/Secure_Boot) to install a method to boot with Secure Boot enabled.

+If using the shim method, you will have to do almost the same thing that was done with the ISO ie.
-This would mean doing almost the same thing that here aka. install sbsigntools, shim-signed, and mokutil, and your keys into the shim MOK list.
+  - install sbsigntools, shim-signed, and mokutil
+  - and then your keys into the shim MOK list
+  - and sign the kernel, and your bootloader

 ## Scripted method
 The script `archiso-sb-shim.sh` automates the method described below.
 This is a very basic script; use at your own risk.